codelynx/CBORDex/README.md

 - Minimum supported platforms: macOS 11, iOS 14, tvOS 14, watchOS 7
 - No external dependencies beyond Foundation

+## Development Workflow
+This package was bootstrapped with the help of an OpenAI Codex agent working alongside a human developer.
+The agent handled code exploration, implementation, documentation, and testing tasks through the Codex CLI, while the human collaborator reviewed direction, requested adjustments, and made product decisions.
+That pairing model keeps iteration fast yet supervised: the agent performs repeatable chores (formatting, SwiftPM builds, regression tests) and summarizes results so the developer can focus on design trade-offs and RFC alignment.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for details.